EEXCESS/c4/README.md

   ```

 # paragraphDetection
 A module to extract textual paragraphs from arbitrary webpage markup, find the paragraph currently in focus of the user and create a search query from a paragraph.
+A working example using the paragraphDetection can be found in [examples/searchBar_Paragraphs](examples/searchBar_Paragraphs)
 * ```init(settings)```:allows to initialize the paragraph detection with custom parameters.
 You only need to provide the parameters you want to change.
 Parameters that can be changed are a ```prefix``` that is used for the identifiers of newly created HTML elements and the ```classname``` that will added to those elements (atm a wrapper div with the mentioned parameters is created around the detected paragraph).
 The example uses the default values, if you are fine with these, you do not need to call the ``init`` method.
   ```javascript
   require(['c4/paragraphDetection'], function(paragraphDetection) {